hbalagtas/LaraKiss/readme.md

 requirements: Ubuntu server, google chrome stable browser, chrome webdriver, selenium standalone server

+It seems webdriver works best on a windows machine rather than a virtual one, with the virtual one running linux the webdriver kept crashing and reCaptcha keeps getting triggered.
+On the windows server I was able to completely download a full season without getting the reCaptcha.
+I am also using Firefox instead of the chrome webdriver.

 sudo apt install xvfb screen default-jre sudo dpkg -i google-chrome-stable_current_amd64.deb sudo apt-get install -f